Multi-tenancy Supported via Organizations

 Logi JReport Server supports the multi-tenancy architecture by organizing users into different organizations.
 An organization is a group of users that has its own administrator.
 This enables the tenant administrators for fine-grained management of their own resources, security, and user policies.

-Organization is a separately licensed feature of Logi JReport Server.
-It is installed together with Logi JReport Server so only the license key needs to be updated to enable it to work.
-To find out how to license Organization, please contact Jinfonet sales at firstname.lastname@example.org or contact your Enterprise Account Manager.
+The Organization feature is a separately licensed feature of Logi JReport Server.
+It is installed together with Logi JReport Server so only the license key needs updating to enable it to work.
+To find out how to license Organization, please contact Logi Analytics sales at email@example.com or contact your Enterprise Account Manager.

-When Logi JReport Server is Organization enabled, users need to specify the organization name before logging in Logi JReport Server.
-The organization name System means that the login user is a non-organization user.
+When Logi JReport Server is Organization enabled, users need to specify the organization name before logging onto Logi JReport Server.
+The organization name System means that the login user does not belong to any organizations.
 For organization users, the correct organization name must be provided, otherwise they cannot log in.

 Below is a list of the sections covered in this topic: